Useful

 If you travel this route and get any information or photos that would help improve this page for future travellers, please e-mail me.

-There's no railway from Nepal to Tibet through the Himalayas, at least not yet, but the Kathmandu to Lhasa journey can be done by road, either on an organised tour or (possibly) by bus.
+There's no railway from Nepal to Tibet through the Himalayas, at least not yet, but the Kathmandu to Lhasa journey can be done by road, on an organised tour.

 Organised tours between Nepal & Tibet...

-Apart from this possibly-non-existent weekly bus service (if indeed it is running and equally importantly, if it's open to foreigners), the only way foreigners are legally permitted to travel between Lhasa & Kathmandu in either direction is with an organised tour.
-The cheapest tours cost about $400 (ask for a budget tour, there are more expensive options with better accommodation) and take 8 days, 7 nights for the 955 km journey.
+Currently, the only way foreigners are legally permitted to travel between Lhasa & Kathmandu in either direction is with an organised tour.
+The cheapest tours take 8 days, 7 nights for the 955 km journey and cost about $400 (ask for a budget tour, there are more expensive options with better accommodation).
 For journeys from the Nepal end, try Tashi Delek Nepal Treks & Expeditions (www.tashidelektreks.com.np) who do tours leaving Kathmandu for Lhasa every Tuesday & Saturday March to November, and every Saturday November to March.
 For journeys starting at the Tibet end, try Tibet International Travels & Tours (www.tibetintl.com).
-Allegedly, these companies operate the tours, although you'll find other agencies reselling those tours, for example www.heiantreks.com, www.trekkingtibet.com (recommended by one seat61 correspondent), www.richatours.com, www.visitnepal.com/getaway (departing Kathmandu every Saturday April-October, $450 + $100 Tibetan permit) or do a Google search for other agencies.
+Allegedly, these companies operate the tours, although you'll find other agencies reselling those tours, for example www.heiantreks.com, www.trekkingtibet.com (recommended by one seat61 correspondent), www.visitnepal.com/getaway (departing Kathmandu every Saturday April-October, $450 + $100 Tibetan permit) or do a Google search for other agencies.

 Once in Lhasa, there are trains onwards to Xian, Beijing or Shanghai.
 If you have any feedback or recommendations, please email me!